Saudia: Other aircraft

 Some military C-130s are also painted with the Saudia colors and are flown by Royal Saudi Air Force crews to support Saudi official activities in the region and Europe.

-Since 2017 two mobile escalators (TEC Hünert MFT 500-01) travel with the King and transported by separate aircraft.
+Since 2017, two mobile escalators (TEC Hünert MFT 500-01) travel with the King and transported by separate aircraft.

-In 2021, the Saudi royal flight's single 747-400 registered as HZ-HM1 was painted in a new livery.
+In 2021, the Saudi royal flight's single Boeing 747-400 registered as HZ-HM1 was painted in a new livery.

-As of January 2022, all the Saudi royal flight aircraft are going to be operated by a private company, that's why all aircraft are to be painted in another livery soon.
+As of January 2022, all the Saudi royal flight aircraft were going to be operated by a private company, and all aircraft were to be painted in another livery.

 In-flight services

 The inflight magazine of Saudia is called Ahlan Wasahlan (أهلاً وسهلاً "Hello and Welcome").
 No alcoholic beverages or pork are served on board in accordance with Islamic dietary laws.
-Its selected Airbus A320, Airbus A330-300, Boeing 787-9, Boeing 787-10, and Boeing 777-300ER aircraft are equipped with Wi-Fi and mobile network portability on board.
-Most aircraft also offer onboard specialized prayer areas and a recorded prayer is played prior to takeoff.
+Select Airbus A320, Airbus A330-300, Boeing 787-9, Boeing 787-10, and Boeing 777-300ER aircraft are equipped with Wi-Fi and mobile network connectivity on board.
+Most aircraft also offer onboard specialized prayer areas and a recorded prayer is played before takeoff.